 Intended outcome Success criteria I Academic Attainment On entry to Reception in 2020-21, 64% (7/11) of service children were working towards curriculum expectations, compared to 25% (2/8) of other children in their year group.
 Indeed, at the start of 2021-22, there is a large attainment gap between service and non-service children across all year groups in Key Stage 1.
-However, there is increasing evidence that the school closes these gaps over time - gaps are narrower in KS2.
-Furthermore, there was no significant difference between the attainment of service and non-service Year 6 children at the end of 2020-21.
-2 Speech and Language Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
-These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-3 Phonics/ Reading Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
+However, there is increasing evidence that the school closes these gaps over time - gaps are narrower, but still present in a number of key areas - in KS2.
+2 Speech and Language Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among some service pupils.
+These are evident from Reception through to KS2.
+3 Phonics/ Reading Assessments, observations, and discussions with pupils suggest service pupils generally do not attain as well in phonics as other children at the school.
 This negatively impacts their development as readers.
-4 Writing Internal and external (where available) assessments indicate that writing attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-5 Maths Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-6 Wellbeing Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+4 Writing Internal and external (where available) assessments indicate that writing attainment among service pupils is significantly below that of non-service children, particularly in younger year groups.
+5 Maths Internal and external (where available) assessments indicate that maths attainment among service pupils is significantly below that of non-disadvantaged pupils, particularly in younger year groups.

+6 Wellbeing Our assessments and observations indicate that a greater proportion of service children at the school have a negative self-perception of their wellbeing and their enjoyment of school.
 These findings are supported by national studies.
 7 Behaviour Whilst behaviour at the school is good, and serious behaviour incidents are relatively rare, scrutiny of our behaviour records shows that service children are generally involved in more behaviour incidents than their peers.
 In 2020-21, service children were involved in 71% of the total behaviour incidents in the school (service children made up 50% of the school's roll at the time).